lkuper/CMPS290S-2018-09/_drafts/erlang.md

 ### Process Linking

-The linking of the processes is done via *link()* or *spawn_link()* functions.
+Linking of Erlang processes is done via `link()` or `spawn_link()` functions.
 The example discussed below has been taken from [the "Errors and Processes" chapter of _Learn You Some Erlang for Great Good!_](https://learnyousomeerlang.com/errors-and-processes), which clearly explains how linking works in Erlang.

-This function spawns N processes which are linked to each other.
+The `chain()` function in the `linking` module below spawns _N_ processes, which are linked to each other.

 ```erlang
 -module(linking).				%% a module named linking is created